Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/PlayAKmlTour/README.md

 ## About the data

-This sample uses a custom tour created by a member of the ArcGIS Runtime SDK samples team.
+This sample uses a custom tour created by a member of the ArcGIS Runtime API samples team.
 When you play the tour, you'll see a narrated journey through some of Esri's offices.

 ## Additional information